Autodesk-Forge/forge-autodesk.takeoff.api-postman.collection/README.md

-# ACC Takeoff API Documentation Postman Collection
+# Autodesk Takeoff API Documentation Postman Collection

 This repository contains the following API collections which could help you understand the usage of ACC Takeoff APIs:

-- [ACC Takeoff API List](EndpointList), includes Takeoff API list that helps quick test or verify each endpoint.
+- [Autodesk Takeoff API List](EndpointList), includes Takeoff API list that helps quick test or verify each endpoint.

 ## What's Postman?